CS-UoB-Individual-Project/CS-UoB-Individual-Project.github.io/qanda.md

 #### Can I use AI/Large Language Models/Translation software?
 Please make sure you read and understand all the linked information on the [Academic Integrity and Plagiarism page](/academic_integrity) as this has everything you need.  if you're not sure you understand it, talk to your supervisor, and if they can't help, email [Mike and Sarah](/contact).

+#### Is there anywhere to get help with writing?
+I'm worried about it!
+Yes, see the [Writing Your Dissertation page](/writing) for details of Study Support help, including one-to-one writing tutorials.

 ## Referencing